4GeeksAcademy/master-python-programming-exercises/exercises/039-compute-robot-distance/README.md

 ## 📝 Instructions:

-1. Please write a program to compute the distance from current position after a sequence of movement and original point.
+1. Please write a function `compute_robot_distance()` to compute the distance from current position after a sequence of movement and original point.
 If the distance is a float, then just print the nearest integer.

 ## Example input:

-+ If the following tuples are given as input to the program:
++ If the following tuples are given as input to the function:

 UP 5
 DOWN 3